-Only about 7% of individuals sleep on their stomach.
+Only about 7% of individuals sleep on their stomachs.
 It’s one of the worst sleeping positions.
 Let me give you a few reasons why.
 When you sleep on your stomach, your neck and spine are not in a neutral position, it can put pressure on your nerves and lead to unpleasant pain.
 Thus, when you wake up, you might feel like someone broke your neck.

 Even if it can be challenging, you should consider another sleeping position.
-However, if you find it too difficult to break old habits, you should at least buy a comfortable pillow that would allow you to maintain your body in a neutral position.
+However, if you find it too difficult to break old habits, you should at least buy a comfortable mattress pillow that would allow you to maintain your body in a neutral position.

 The Freefall position is the most popular among stomach sleepers, they tend to lay on their side, put arms under or wrap them around the pillow.

 There’s no problem that the right mattress couldn’t solve.
 You should always pick a mattress based on your personal preferences and needs that include your weight, sleeping position, sleep-related disorders, and other important aspects.